 Today I was going to post about a snazzy project you were going to love.
 But somehow life decided that just wasn’t going to come to pass.
 It’s been one of those weeks, well months, really, but this week the suckiness hit a crescendo.
 I mean IT WAS BAD.
 After thinking all was going to be better after my oldest son’s (routine) surgery last week, I was sure we would soon be back to normal.
 But I was SO wrong.
 Two days later, vertigo reared its ugly head during the one thing I look forward to each week – yoga.
 Not only did a friend have to walk me out of the building, I couldn’t even drive myself home.
 Serious frowny face.

-After regaining the ability to walk upright without potentially falling over, oldest offspring required a trip to the ER for a serious reaction to surgical glue.
+After regaining the ability to walk upright without potentially falling over, oldest offspring required a trip to the ER for an ugly and painful reaction to surgical glue.
 Turns out his skin and body really don’t like the stuff.
 In the meantime, hubby had pulled a muscle in his back and was down and gimping from that.
 Our youngest woke up feverish and crabby yesterday and I wound up visiting the very same ER as my oldest after sneezing and experiencing excruciating pain in my left chest that wouldn’t let up.
 Don’t worry, I’ll live.
-Turns out I have pleurisy, an inflammation of the lining of the lung as a result of the month long hacking and coughing spree that rung in Spring at our house.
+Turns out I have pleurisy, an inflammation of the lining of the lungs as a result of the month long hacking and coughing spree that rung in Spring at our house.